Read transcripts of debates in both Houses

 Access videos, worksheets, lesson plans and games

-There may also be limited opportunities for some Fellows to become involved with primary research into the use of research evidence in Parliament.
 Fellows are usually based at POST; however, in some instances, Fellows may also be based for the duration of their fellowship either with a Select Committee or the Library in either the House of Commons or the House of Lords.
 This will be determined in discussion with the student and be dependent on the work of Parliament.

 The scheme is designed to give students first-hand experience of working in science policy and a wide understanding of the work of Parliament.
 Fellows will be supported by a three month funded extension to their PhD.
-Additional financial support is available towards travel or accommodation costs if the successful applicant is usually based outside of London.
+Additional financial support is available to cover travel or accommodation costs if the successful applicant is usually based outside of London.
 All eligible candidates will be assessed through a competitive application process.

 A selection of recent POSTnote and other briefings written by ESRC funded fellows: